1066

 Introduction: What is Deflazacort?

 If you or a loved one are managing an autoimmune disease, inflammatory disorder, or a specific type of cancer, your doctor may have prescribed Deflazacort.
 This corticosteroid medication is primarily used to reduce inflammation and suppress the immune system.
-It is similar to other corticosteroids but is known for a lower risk of certain side effects, particularly weight gain and fluid retention, making it a valuable option for various conditions, including Duchenne muscular dystrophy.

 How It Works